 Foam rolling exercises

-Before attempting to foam roll you should be sure you can get up and down from the floor and that your shoulders are healthy enough to support your body weight.
+Before attempting to foam roll, make sure that you can get up and down from the floor and your shoulders are healthy enough to support your body weight.
 It goes without saying that foam rolling over open wounds or fractures is not a good idea.

 Foam rolling is also contraindicated for new injuries where inflammation is an important part of healing and in both early (because, ow!) and late stages of neuropathy (you need to be able to feel the pressure being provided so that you don’t cause injury).